Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: A stochastic numerical method for differential equations

 for any positive constants $C$ and $T$.
 However, for large time steps such that $\|I - h\mathcal{L}\|_2$ is significantly larger than $1$, the error still grows exponentially.
 In general, for a stable Runge-Kutta scheme, the constant $\beta$ in the coefficient $(1+\beta h)$ appearing in \eqref{eq: diff recurrence 2} can be negative or a positive $o(1)$ quantity.
 In this case, partial resummation indeed helps reduce the error growth.
 One example of applications is the method of qDRIFT proposed in \cite{Campbell2019}, where the total Hamiltonian is also computed using a stochastic method.
 A symplectic time integrator is utilized therein so that the error growth is also well suppressed.
 Note that the paper \cite{Campbell2019} provides only an estimate of the bias for qDRIFT, while has not considered the full numerical error.
 As we have discussed, the bias is in fact not the major part of the error.

 The analysis of such a simple ODE sketches the idea how the numerical sign problem can be mitigated in the algorithms with partial resummation.
 For open quantum systems, the inchworm Monte Carlo method, which has been claimed to have the capability of taming the numerical sign problem \cite{Cohen2015}, is one option to apply partial resummation to the corresponding Dyson series.
 However, due to the existence of the heat bath, the evolution of the quantum state is non-Markovian, and the equation that the inchworm Monte Carlo method solves can only be formulated as an integro-differential equation, so that one cannot simply apply a symplectic scheme to suppress the error growth.
 For this reason, the situation of the inchworm Monte Carlo method is much more complicated due to the nontrivial behavior of the error amplification.
-A detailed introduction will be given in the next section.
+A detailed discussion can be found in the following.